substack/prehost/README.markdown

 =======

 Parse the `/^host\s*:\s*(\S+)/i` out of an HTTP stream and report back as soon as possible.
-This is useful if you're writing something like a load manager.
+This is useful if you're writing something like a load balancer or http host router.

 example
 =======